Aurora Cannabis (ACB) and The Competition Head to Head Review

 |-$99.79 million

-Aurora Cannabis’ rivals have higher revenue and earnings than Aurora Cannabis.
-Aurora Cannabis is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.
+Aurora Cannabis’ peers have higher revenue and earnings than Aurora Cannabis.
+Aurora Cannabis is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.

-Aurora Cannabis has a beta of 1.79, indicating that its share price is 79% more volatile than the S&P 500.
-Comparatively, Aurora Cannabis’ rivals have a beta of 2.56, indicating that their average share price is 156% more volatile than the S&P 500.
+This table compares Aurora Cannabis and its peers’ net margins, return on equity and return on assets.

 Summary

-Aurora Cannabis rivals beat Aurora Cannabis on 10 of the 13 factors compared.
+Aurora Cannabis peers beat Aurora Cannabis on 9 of the 13 factors compared.

 Aurora Cannabis Company Profile